3 Types of Doctors That Specialize in Treating Diabetes

 1. Diabetes Specialists: Primary Care Providers

 In many cases, this is where patients when they exhibit symptoms of diabetes.
-Family practice physicians, primary care providers and internists help diagnosis and treat diabetics.
+Family practice physicians, primary care providers, and internists help diagnose and treat diabetics.
 Also, when patients need referrals to diabetes specialists, these are generally the doctors that refer them.

 These are some of the questions your patients may ask on their hunts for new primary care physicians to help manage their diabetes: